K-E-R-A-D/BARcSharp/README.md

 # A warning that must not to be ignored

 -DO NOT attempt to move the executable file alone without the DLLs.
 Those DLLs are the working components in order to run the program.
+The same applies to when you extract the contents from the .zip file, DO NOT just extract the executable alone without the DLLs